IntMeGroup/ARIQA-PICO/README.md

 ### baselines

-The baseline traditional models can be found in 'calculate_cfiqa_FR_traditional.m'.
+The baseline traditional models can be found in 'code2_calculate_FR_traditional.m'.

 ### IQA models